-The optical output has been switched to 'SPDIF'.
-As can be seen in the block diagram, all channels and their assignments still exist, but the optical transmitter has been disconnected from ADAT.
+• The optical output has been switched to 'SPDIF' format.
+In TotalMix FX all channels and their assignments still exist, but the optical transmitter is then limited to two channels.
 The ADAT playback devices are still usable by routing and mixing them in TotalMix to other outputs.